web-god/learn-x-in-y-minutes/html5.md

 ---
-## Getting Started

-To begin learning HTML5, navigate to the relevant section and follow the examples and explanations provided.
-Code snippets are included to help reinforce your understanding.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.